lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 as a starting point.
 Therein, a neural network is trained on the MNIST Fashion data set.

-There are three script preparation steps for OmniOpt:
+There are the following script preparation steps for OmniOpt:

-  + Changing hard-coded hyperparameters (chosen here: batch size, epochs, size of layer 1 and 2) into command line parameters.
+  1. Changing hard-coded hyperparameters (chosen here: batch size, epochs, size of layer 1 and 2) into command line parameters.
       Esp. for this example, the Python module `argparse` (see the docs at [https://docs.python.org/3/library/argparse.html](https://docs.python.org/3/library/argparse.html){:target="_blank"})